Water and Wood Don’t Mix

 Water Soak Test

 In jars half filled with water we placed laminated RV sidewall cutouts, one made with Azdel composite and the other with lauan.
 We sealed the jars.
-Within six days there was visible mold growth.
+Within six days there was visible mold growth, which falls right in the middle of the typical five-to-seven day range.
 This photo was taken at 51 days.
 The Azdel panel was 100% unaffected.

 The lauan wood layers are fully soaked and the breaking down process is well underway.
 The panel is already experiencing the beginning of delamination, which would require repair, and this is without the added problem of cold and hot cycles, or worse, freezing and thawing.